CoenEllis/clipboard/README.md

 - Saves it to a JSON file
 - Lets you paste previous items with hotkeys.
 For example, ctrl + shift + 1 will paste the 2nd to last item you copied

+TODO:
+- Add support for images (it only works for text right now)